Herr Meets Hare

-Herr Meets Hare is a 1945 anti-Nazi Merrie Melodies cartoon directed by Friz Freleng.
-The short was released on January 13, 1945, and features Bugs Bunny.
+Herr Meets Hare is a 1945 Merrie Melodies anti-Nazi propaganda animated short directed by Friz Freleng.
+The short was released on January 13, 1945 during World War II, and features Bugs Bunny.
 This short, released not long before the collapse of the Third Reich, was the penultimate wartime themed cartoon from Warner Bros.
 (Draftee Daffy was the last) being released just under four months before Victory in Europe Day.

 Plot

 The cartoon opens with a faux Walter Winchell-like voice discussing the end of the Third Reich, saying that "Germany has been battered into a fare-thee-well", and musing about where the high leadership, and "Fatso" Göring in particular has gone.
 The scene soon cuts to the Black Forest, where Hermann Göring—in bemedalled lederhosen—is "soothing his jangled nerves" marching while on a hunt.
 Nearby, a furrow in the ground appears, with a hole at the end.

-Bugs pops out of the hole, and sees no sign of the Black Forest on his map (variants of this scene would be used in later cartoons as the lead-in to the joke that Bugs, while tunneling underground, did indeed turn wrong somewhere in New Mexico, usually by not taking a left turn at Albuquerque.
-This cartoon is the first time Bugs says the popular catchphrase: "I KNEW I 'shoulda' (should have) made 'dat' (that) left 'toin' (turn) at 'Albakoikie' (Albuquerque)").
+Bugs pops out of the hole, and sees no sign of the Black Forest on his map.
+(Variants of this scene would be used in later cartoons as the lead-in to the joke that Bugs, while tunneling underground, did indeed turn wrong somewhere in New Mexico, usually by not taking a left turn at Albuquerque.
+This cartoon is the first time Bugs says the popular catchphrase "I knew I shoulda made dat left toin at Albakoikie!")
 The other is Bugs asks Göring about the directions to Las Vegas, oblivious to his location.
 Göring is almost tricked into going to Las Vegas, but then quickly realizes, "Las Veegas?
 Why, there is no Las Veegas in Germany!" before he fires his musket at Bugs.
-Genuinely alarmed by his mistaken destination ("Goimany?!
-Yipe!"), Bugs hightails it.
+Genuinely alarmed by his mistaken destination, Bugs hightails it.
 Göring chases after the rabbit, trying to suck Bugs out of his hole with his musket as a plunger.

 A few chase gags go by in which Bugs insults the integrity of Göring's medals by bending one with his teeth.
 Suckered into bending one himself, Göring declares them ersatz and mumbles all sorts of anti-Hitler sentiments ("Oh, do I hate that Hitler swine, that phony fuehrer, that…").
 Bugs masquerades as Adolf Hitler after smearing on some mud, and faces the surprised Göring.
 Göring disappears off-screen in a flash to change into his Nazi uniform adorned with all sorts of medals.
 After the usual Nazi salute, Bugs berates him in faux German as he rips all of the medals off Göring's uniform ("Klooten-flooten-blooten-pooten-meirooten-tooten!"), quickly followed by his belt.
 Göring "kisses" in reverence, saying, "Look!
 I kiss mein Fuehrer's hand.
-I kiss right in Der Fuehrer's face!'" (the joke being a popular near-contemporary song with this title composed by Oliver Wallace and the subject of a Disney animated short in 1943).
+I kiss right in Der Fuehrer's face!'".
 Afterwards, Göring exclaims "Oh, I’m a bad flooten-boy-glooten!", a variant on Warner Bros. cartoons' frequently-cited Lou Costello-type catchphrase: "I'm a bad boy!".